mitmedialab/virtualize-node/README.md

 # Why install node locally?

+... work in progress ...

 ### But won't this 'waste' space?

+... work in progress ...

 # Why install this package as a git submodule?

+... work in progress ...